vshn/espejo/README.md

 ## CustomResourceDefinitions

 The operator introduces a CRD called `SyncConfig` to configure the objects which should be synced.
-[This `SyncConfig`](example/syncconfig.yaml) will create a `Service`, `Endpoints` and `NetworkPolicy` object in all namepsaces which mach the [label selector](https://v1-18.docs.kubernetes.io/docs/reference/generated/kubernetes-api/v1.18/#labelselector-v1-meta) OR one of the name selectors.
+[This `SyncConfig`](example/syncconfig.yaml) will create a `Service`, `Endpoints` and `NetworkPolicy` object in all namespaces which mach the [label selector](https://v1-18.docs.kubernetes.io/docs/reference/generated/kubernetes-api/v1.18/#labelselector-v1-meta) OR one of the name selectors.
 To ensure objects are deleted, set the `prune` parameter to `true` (default is `false`)

 ### Parameters